 Non-Stop India by Mark Tully – Book Review

-10 essays in the book take you through the issues that India faces, issues that have probably existed all your life, you have heard or read about them sometime somewhere and may be a few of them have impacted you directly, but most belong to someone somewhere in the country.
-We know about the various angles of these stories, but may be not all.
-Most of us probably know it at a level where we ridicule it by saying ‘Government does not do anything’, ‘Nothing can be done’, but we have never tried to explore the issue first hand and conclude what the problem is and why it continues to be a problem even after decades and after so many schemes and plans designed by both Government and Non-Government organizations, despite substantial amount of money being spent to address these issues.
+10 essays in the book Non-Stop India by Mark Tully, take you through the issues that India faces.
+Issues that have probably existed all your life, you have heard or read about them sometime somewhere.
+And maybe a few of them have impacted you directly, but most belong to someone somewhere in the country.
+We know about the various angles of these stories, but maybe not all.
+Most of us probably know it at a level where we ridicule it by saying ‘Government does not do anything’, ‘Nothing can be done’.
+But we have never tried to explore the issue first hand and conclude what the problem is.
+Why it continues to be a problem even after decades.
+And after so many schemes and plans designed by both Government and Non-Government organizations.
+Despite a substantial amount of money being spent to address these issues.

-He and his partner Gillian travelled to various parts of the country to talk to people whose issues they were exploring, they talked to all the other stakeholders of the issue, government officers, NGO workers, those who are reasons for the issue and those who are impacted.
-He then presents the issue from the point of views of all these people, sometimes drawing instances from his previous visits for the same issue.
-He evaluates the impact of the programs to some extent, but most of the times he presents the facts as he saw them to you from all angles and leaves the conclusion to you like a true journalist.
+He and his partner Gillian traveled to various parts of the country.
+To talk to people whose issues they were exploring.
+They talked to all the other stakeholders of the issue, government officers, NGO workers, those who are reasons for the issue and those who are impacted.
+He then presents the issue from the point of views of all these people.
+Sometimes drawing instances from his previous visits for the same issue.
+He evaluates the impact of the programs to some extent.
+But most of the times he presents the facts as he saw them to you from all angles.
+And leaves the conclusion to you like a true journalist.
 Since he has met so many people, and I assume more than what he mentions in the book, it would have been good if he presented what he thought too.

-In his first essay he talks about Naxalites in Jharkhand and when you read about his travel in the heart of that movement, you really admire his courage and conviction for the story.
-He evaluates the impact of reservations on the caste system and how some families have moved out of poverty and stigma of being backward class through reservations.
-He looks at the vote bank politics, construction of Ram Mandir at Ayodhaya and nationwide projects such as project Tiger.
+In his first essay, he talks about Naxalites in Jharkhand.
+When you read about his travel in the heart of that movement, you really admire his courage and conviction for the story.
+He evaluates the impact of reservations on the caste system.
+And how some families have moved out of poverty and stigma of being backward class through reservations.
+He looks at the vote bank politics, construction of Ram Mandir at Ayodhya and nationwide projects such as project Tiger.
 He looks at the impact of building communities at village levels to ensure that the last mile corruption is taken care of and benefits reach everyone in the community rather than a few.

-My favorite essay is that on Arunachal Pradesh, that tells a bit about the place – its people and its rituals, though it intends to look at the development versus environment issue as the plan to make it a source of country’s hydroelectric power is being debated.
-I had recently taken a very similar journey to Arunachal and I was amazed at how my feelings about the place matched Mark Tully’s, though we travelled through different stretches of the state.
-Incidentally, both of us had the advantage of having a local person escort us through the journey and tell us about their tribes and stories around them.
+My favorite essay is that on Arunachal Pradesh.
+That tells a bit about the place – its people and its rituals.
+Though it intends to look at the development versus environment issue as the plan to make it a source of country’s hydroelectric power is being debated.
+I had recently taken a very similar journey to Arunachal.
+And I was amazed at how my feelings about the place matched Mark Tully’s.
+Though we traveled through different stretches of the state.
+Incidentally, both of us had the advantage of having a local person escort us through the journey.
+And tell us about their tribes and stories around them.
 I was as enchanted by the place as the author.